aadamshick/principles/content/quotes/carnegie-dale_get-busy.md

 ---
-title: Do It
+title: Get Busy
 type: quote
-source: Derek Sivers
+source: Dale Carnegie
 ---

-> "It feels great to eliminate the time between thinking something and doing it."
+> "Inaction breeds doubt and fear.
+Action breeds confidence and courage.
+If you want to conquer the negative elements in your life, don’t sit at home and think about it.
+Go out and get busy!"
-> — Derek Sivers ^quote
+> — Dale Carngie ^quote